Theobald Thier: Second World War

 Thier was appointed the SS and Police Leader (SSPF) "Kaukasien-Kuban" in southern Russia between August 1942 to November 1942, under his former patron, Prützmann.
 After brief assignments in Leipzig and Danzig for a few months, he returned to southern Russia as the SSPF "Kerch-Taman Peninsula" from early May through July 1943.
 He returned to the General Government as the SSPF "Lemburg" from July 1943 to February 1944.
 During this time, as the Nazis continued to be pushed back by the Red Army on the eastern front, Thier was involved in implementing the Enterdungsaktion (Exhumation Action) in which Nazi police and Security Service officers sought to obliterate the evidence of their genocide by exhuming mass graves and destroying the corpses.
 He also was involved in the liquidation of the Janowska concentration camp in November 1943, which ended with the killing of an estimated 6,000 Jewish prisoners.
-On 1 March 1944, he transferred to the position of the SSPF "Krakow," remaining there until the fall of the city in January 1945.
+On 1 March 1944, he transferred to the position of the SSPF "Kraków," remaining there until the fall of the city in January 1945.
 After the end of the war, Thier was arrested on 22 July 1945 and extradited to Poland to stand trial for war crimes.
 He was sentenced to death in Kraków on 10 December 1948, and executed in July 1949.